 Many of the unwanted effects of porn are caused by conditioning one’s sexual response to the internet porn’s content and delivery system.
 Examples include some users’ morphing sexual tastes, porn-induced ED, loss of attraction to real partners (even belief in one’s asexuality), delayed ejaculation, anorgasmia, needing greater stimulation to achieve the same arousal state.
-For years experts have endeavored to call attention to this phenomenon.
+For years experts have endeavored to call attention to this phenomenon, and other evidence of sexual conditioning.
 See for example:

 Although a preference for functional sex with a partner was expressed by participants, our data suggest that masturbation dependence develops as a result of their sexual response having become conditional on a discrete set of behaviours, and is reinforced by cognitive components displaying different characteristics during masturbation and partner sex.